LandSandBoat/lsb-wiki/Quick-Start-Guide.md

   * Install [MariaDB](https://mariadb.org/), use defaults, set a root password.
   * Install [Python 3](https://www.python.org/downloads/), check to add to PATH.
   * Open a PowerShell window and navigate to your chosen install directory.
-  * Type:
+  * Download the latest code and copy the configuration files:
     ```
     git clone --recursive https://github.com/topaz-next/topaz.git
     cp topaz/conf/default/* topaz/conf/
     ```
   * Edit the new `login.conf`, `map.conf`, and `search_server.conf` files in `topaz/conf/` and change `mysql_password` to the password set during MariaDB setup.
-  * Back in your PowerShell window, type:
+  * Back in your PowerShell window, move to `topaz/tools/` and build the database:
     ```
     cd topaz/tools
     py -3 -m pip install -r requirements.txt